 Swami Vivekananda

-One day in the midst of some devotees, which included Narendra, the future Swami Vivekananda (1863-1902), Sri Ramakrishna said that there were three cardinal principles of the Vaishnava religion: repeating the name of God, service of devotees, and compassion toward all beings.
-No sooner did he complete the last principle than he went into Samadhi, and said that it was absurd for an insignificant creature like man to show compassion to others; it must be service.
+vivekananda1One day in the midst of some devotees, which included Narendra, the future Swami Vivekananda (1863–1902), Sri Ramakrishna said that there were three cardinal principles of the Vaishnava religion: repeating the name of God, service of devotees, and compassion toward all beings.
+No sooner did he complete the last principle than he went into Samadhi and said that it was absurd for an insignificant creature like man to show compassion to others; it must be through service.
 “Recognize them as God’s manifestations and serve them,” said he.

 Vivekananda understood the subtlety of this remark of the Master and wondered how neatly did it reflect the essence of his non-dualist Vedanta philosophy.
 If Brahman existed in all men, then a Vedantist must love and serve them all.
 He wrote to a brother monk from America that he would make it his life’s mission to serve the poor and downtrodden.
 Said he: “May I be born again and again and suffer a thousand miseries, if only I may worship the only God in whom I believe, the sum total of all souls, and above all, my God the wicked, my God the afflicted, my God the poor of all races.”

 In a talk at the Thousand Island Park, New York, the Swami outlined the manner of serving the poor.
 ‘It is our privilege to be charitable.
 The poor man suffers so that we may be helped.
 Let the giver kneel down and give thanks; let the receiver stand up and permit.
 See the Lord back of every being and give to Him.
 Serving all these is the same as serving God Himself.’
-Later on his return to India he founded the monastic Order of Ramakrishna with the twin objectives of liberation for oneself and service to God in man.
+Later on his return to India, he founded the monastic Order of Ramakrishna with the twin objectives of liberation for oneself and service to God in man.

 Vivekananda’s concluding remarks ended on a note of quick end to bigotry, fanaticism, and sectarianism.
 His message focused on the divinity of the soul, oneness of existence, unity in diversity, and harmony of religions, and not a single word of condemnation of other religions came from his lips.
-Overnight Vivekananda became a celebrity, and received many speaking contracts.
+Overnight Vivekananda became a celebrity and received many speaking contracts.

-For Vivekananda, the Western trip was the culmination of his education at home under his pious mother, and sadhana at the lotus feet of His Master Sri Ramakrishna.
-Of the latter he once remarked: ‘If I have said anything original, noble and good, I owe it to him.’
-On his part, the Master too was very proud of his beloved disciple, and missed no opportunity to praise him before every body.
+For Vivekananda, the Western trip was the culmination of his education at home under his pious mother and sadhana at the lotus feet of His Master Sri Ramakrishna.
+Of the latter, he once remarked: ‘If I have said anything original, noble and good, I owe it to him.’
+On his part, the Master too was very proud of his beloved disciple and missed no opportunity to praise him before everybody.
 He once said: ‘Narendra is a boy of a very high order.
-He excels in every thing, vocal and instrumental music and studies.
+He excels in everything, vocal and instrumental music and studies.
 Again, he has control over his sense organs.
 He is truthful and has discrimination and dispassion.
 So many virtues in one person!’

-As a boy Narendranath practiced meditation and would lose consciousness of his body.
+vivekananda2As a boy, Narendranath practiced meditation and would lose consciousness of his body.
 During one of his experiences, he saw a vision of Buddha.
 Before falling asleep at nights, he used to see light between his eyebrows which would grow bigger and bigger until it engulfed his whole body.
 He was extremely intelligent, and a very fast reader.

 Despite his meditations and spiritual experiences, he was a rationalist and agnostic.
 He never believed in the words of anyone unless it stood the test of rational inquiry or of his direct perception.
 So he asked Sri Ramakrishna during one of his early meetings, Sir, have you seen God?
 The latter answered: “Yes, certainly.
 I have seen God.
 I have seen Him more tangibly than I see you.”
 That statement coming from a person who seemed to have direct experience of God cleared his mind of all doubts.